Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 #### 4.3.5 Attributes about Evidence

 > **Note:** The example values for evidence attributes are shown as JSON objects, since this is the expected data structure.
-However, in Section 2.1 they are defined as **String** types because Anoncreds credentials do not support nested data attributes.
+However, in Section 2.1 they are defined as **String** types, as credential attribute values must remain flat.

 *Identity Verification Proof (028)*